srk31588/notes_node/README.md

  $ npm -v
   8.1.0
 ```
-if you are first time to node follow instructions [here](https://www.geeksforgeeks.org/installation-of-node-js-on-windows/?ref=lbp) to install node newly
+if you are first time to node follow instructions [here](https://www.geeksforgeeks.org/installation-of-node-js-on-windows/?ref=lbp) to install node newly on your system.

-Once your able of see versions of node and npm in your system.
+Once your able of see versions of node and npm in your system as above proceed following steps.

 In `notes_node` folder run below install command to install all packages.
 ```bash